PreyInstinct/Loot-Goblin-Filter/README.md

 # Building from source

 The generation pipeline is written in Python3, and requires the PySat (python-sat) library.
+The machine learning algorithms used to calculate maximum point values take ~10 minutes to run on my 12 core processor, and just over 1 hour when running on a single thread.

 ```
 git clone https://github.com/PreyInstinct/Loot-Goblin-Filter.git